AliceWonderland/Pizza-Bot/README.md

 # Pizza Bot
-Pizza bot gets a list of houses to deliver pizzas to!
+Pizzabot gets a list of houses to deliver pizzas to!
 Yum, pizza!

 https://github.com/AliceWonderland/Pizza-Bot.git